timchristoffer/kit/README.md

 #### Deployment
 Deployment occurs via Github Actions:
+ * Frontend is deployed via Render.
- * Backend is deployed on Azure.
+ * Backend is deployed on Render.
- * Frontend is deployed via Vercel (Next.js)
+ * Database is deployed on Render.

 ### Testing